Open Accessibility Menu

 Whether you’re planning a backpacking adventure across China or a business trip to London, it’s important to be prepared.
 This includes having a plan for how you’re going to stay healthy and safe.
 Fortunately, while international travel does automatically put you at a greater risk for disease and illness, most potential harms can be avoided by taking the right precautions.

-So once you’ve finalized the details of your itinerary it’s time to create a plan for staying healthy, which is exactly what St. Luke's International Travel Health Center can help you do.
+So once you’ve finalized the details of your itinerary it’s time to create a plan for staying healthy, which is exactly what Aspirus St. Luke's International Travel Health Center can help you do.

 Knowing what you need